Article written by

 While the ECS was identified only in the late 1980s, it quickly became one of the most important scientific discoveries to date.
 The ECS is involved with sleep, appetite, immune function, and virtually every critical life function.
 When the endocannabinoid system is out of balance, we are also off-kilter and not functioning optimally.
 Endocannabinoid deficiencies often precede disease, which is one reason why the system is dubbed “the master regulator.”

 Meet with a counselor and get personalized guidance to the right types and doses of cannabis for your unique needs.Book an Appointment

 The ECS has three main parts: endocannabinoids, receptors, and enzymes.

 Cannabinoids are chemicals in cannabis (and many other plants) that interact with the ECS.
 Tetrahydrocannabinol (THC), the molecule known for its intoxicating effects, and cannabidiol (CBD), known for promoting relaxation, are some of the more well-known cannabinoids.
 Still, the cannabis plant contains over 150 different types of these chemicals.

-In addition, the human body generates its own version of cannabinoids that interact with other elements of the ECS, called endocannabinoids.
+In addition, the human body generates its version of cannabinoids that interact with other elements of the ECS, called endocannabinoids.
 Endocannabinoids are cannabinoids produced by the body, which bind to receptors found in immune cells, throughout the nervous system, up and down the spine, in every brain cell, and even in the skin.

 Anandamide is the human body’s naturally-occurring THC.
-Anandamide was discovered in the 1990s and named for the Sanskrit word “ananda,” meaning eternal happiness — it interacts with the body similarly to THC, which induces euphoric highs in many individuals.
+Anandamide was discovered in the 1990s and named after the Sanskrit word “ananda,” meaning eternal happiness — it interacts with the body similarly to THC, which induces euphoric highs in many individuals.

 2-AG can have both pain-killing and anti-inflammatory effects.
 2-AG is present at relatively high levels in the central nervous system (CNS).